Mar 12, 2026

 xyz:CL's Weekend 1 orderbook looked deep at first glance: $3.65M within 2 bps of mid, 0.15 bps spread.
 But 99.8% of that depth sat on the bid side.

-Liquidity depth for Bid and Ask side of the orderbook for xyz:CL from weekend 1 to weekend2 and between
+Liquidity depth for Bid and Ask side of the orderbook for xyz:CL from weekend 1 to weekend 2 and between

-But 99.8% of that depth sat on the bid side.
 At 2 bps from mid, bid depth was $3,644,914.
 Ask depth was $7,109.
 The ratio was roughly 500:1.

 During Weekend 1, depth was nearly flat from 2 to 50 bps, because virtually all of it was parked at a single price level.